MAST30034-AppliedDataScience/project-2-group-real-estate-industry-project-8/README.md

 ### Summary of the Project

 Running the pipeline requires following a lot of steps as outlined below.
-To understand For a summary of our approach and key findings of the project, please read and run our notebook `Summary_Notebook` in `notebooks`.
+To understand For a summary of our approach and key findings of the project, please read and run our notebook `Summary_Notebook`.
 This gives a high level summary of the pipeline along with limitations and assumptions made at every stage.

 ### How to Run the Pipeline